 - Editorial Calendar Plugin – This WordPress plug-in offers up a strong interface for those brands primarily focusing on blogging and website content management.

-- Kapost – As a paid service, Kapost emphasizes customization and delegation between clients and website content writing services.
+- Kapost – As a paid service, Kapost emphasizes customization and delegation between clients and their blog article writing service.

 - Google Docs – Like anything else Google touches, Google Docs – specifically Google Sheets – offers a highly intuitive and free way to share work and ideas with your professional team via integrated Google Drive functionality.